 Massage & Myotherapy Australia has a culturally diverse workforce and a strong commitment to encouraging diversity at all levels.
-As an equal opportunity employer, gender diversity is important to us.
-As of 30 June 2023, out of a total workforce of 13 staff, 69% are females.
+As an equal opportunity employer, ages range from 20 to 72 years and gender diversity is important to us.
+As of 30 June 2024, out of a total workforce of 12 staff, 58% are females.
 Massage & Myotherapy Australia both values and recognises our employees by encouraging opportunities for professional development to help achieve organisational goals.